 We can turn to former U.S. Secretary of State Madeleine Albright for some enlightenment.
 She had a long and distinguished career as a politician and diplomat.
 As a child in Czechoslovakia she lived through the fascist dictatorships that tore Europe apart in World War II.

 In April 2018, she published her book Fascism: A Warning.
 In it she sees a rise in the popularity of the strongman leader and authoritarianism.
 Racism is growing and she sees worrying similarities between Trump and the fascists of the 20th century.

 At his inauguration, Mr. Trump spoke about how the United States was falling apart in what he called “American carnage.”
 During the election campaign he boasted “I alone can fix it.”

 A propaganda tactic of fascism is “The Big Lie;” tell a falsehood often enough and it begins to take on the appearance of truth.
-Mr. Trump has launched into an unending campaign against the media by calling it “fake news.”
-He has called the free press “The enemy of the American people;” Adolf Hitler used the same phrase in attacking the German media.
+Trump launched into an unending campaign against the media by calling it “fake news.”
+He called the free press “The enemy of the American people;” Adolf Hitler used the same phrase in attacking the German media.

 One of Benito Mussolini’s promises was to “drenare la palude,” or “drain the swamp.”
-This was one of Mr. Trump’s favourite campaign slogans.
+This was one of Trump’s favourite campaign slogans.

 Fascists don’t like international trade deals.
-One of Mr. Trump’s first actions on becoming president was to withdraw from the Trans-Pacific Partnership and to threaten to tear up the North American Free Trade Agreement.
+One of Trump’s first actions on becoming president was to withdraw from the Trans-Pacific Partnership and to threaten to tear up the North American Free Trade Agreement.

-And, Canadian journalist Susan Riley says Mr. Trump doesn’t have an ideology; “he only has impulses and grievances.”
+And, Canadian journalist Susan Riley says Trump doesn’t have an ideology; “he only has impulses and grievances.”